6 Ways to Build Your Own DIY HDTV Antenna for Cheap

 You’ve heard it’s possible to build your own HDTV antenna to receive digital terrestrial (DVB-T) signals.
 It sounds like a good idea, and a big saving.
 You’re planning on cutting the cord, and this sounds ideal.
 But is it possible?

 Yes, it is!
-Here are four ways you can build your own HDTV antenna using household items.
+Here are six ways you can build your own HDTV antenna using household items.

 Reasons to Build a DIY HDTV Antenna

 So, why might you opt for a DIY antenna for your digital TV reception?
 Couldn’t you just buy one of the best TV antennas ?
 Use cable or satellite instead?

 Well, several reasons spring to mind:

 - Over the air TV is cheaper than cable, and you want to cut the cord (but first consider these cord-cutting pitfalls ).

 - Your antenna has blown down in a storm and you need a replacement fast.

 - You just like making your own gear.

 Whatever is motivating you to build your own HDTV antenna, you have several options.
 Each of these follows a slightly different design, and they can all be constructed using household items.